 Cream was the first rock supergroup.
 Clapton had been in John Mayall's Bluesbreakers, Bruce in Manfred Mann, and Baker in The Graham Bond Organization.

 It was the Cream years when the "Clapton is God" graffiti started showing up around England.

 Clapton broke up the band after reading a bad review in Rolling Stone and agreeing that the band had become boring and repetitious.

-The band has played together three times since their breakup.
-The first time was at Clapton's wedding in 1979, the second was when they were inducted into the Rock and Roll Hall Of Fame in 1993, and the third was in 2005 when they reunited to play 4 shows.
+The band played together three times after their breakup.
+The first time was at Clapton's wedding in 1979, the second was when they were inducted into the Rock and Roll Hall Of Fame in 1993, and the third was in 2005 when they reunited to play four shows.

 Baker and Bruce went on to form a group called BBM with guitarist Gary Moore.